DownBeat

 1970 May 28

-GTO's Permanent Damage
+GTO's: Permanent Damage

-By Alan Heineman, 1p
+By Alan Heineman, p 20

 Take all the worst qualities of the Mothers of Invention: self-congratulatory pride in being freaky, in mouthing currently fashionable obscenities and discussing perverted sexual fantasy trips on record, in being better than the assorted creeps they satirize.
 Add to that an irrevocable absence of any musical talent whatsoever, in composition, lyric-writing or performing.
 Voila: the GTO's. (read more)